 Testing with attack tooling

-After installing the Next-Gen WAF, we recommend testing your setup by running attack tooling against your site to verify that attack data is being captured and blocking is working correctly.
+After installing the Next-Gen WAF, we recommend testing your setup by running attack tooling against your website to verify that attack data is being captured and blocking is working correctly.

 While you can use any attack tooling for testing, we recommend using Nikto which tests a wide variety of vulnerabilities.
 While Nikto is running, Next-Gen WAF agents will identify any malicious or anomalous requests and send relevant metadata to our backend, after redacting any sensitive information.